 These simple maneuvers may help with mild cases of carpal tunnel syndrome.
 If symptoms persist, or if your numbness becomes constant, definitive treatment should be sought.
 Permanent nerve damage can occur if nerve compression goes untreated.

 If you would like more information about carpal tunnel syndrome and treatment options, please contact us today.
-We can answer your questions or help you schedule a consultation with Dr. Cobb.
+We can answer your questions or help you schedule a consultation.

 As one of the most common hand conditions in the nation, carpal tunnel syndrome can make work, play, and simple tasks and even sleeping difficult or impossible.
-Fortunately, our experienced orthopaedic surgeon, Dr. Tyson Cobb, can provide a number of non-surgical treatment options to help minimize discomfort caused by carpal tunnel syndrome.
+Fortunately, our experienced orthopaedic doctors can provide a number of non-surgical treatment options to help minimize discomfort caused by carpal tunnel syndrome.
 Here are four easy tips for relieving hand and wrist pain.
-In the event these approaches prove ineffective, Dr. Cobb is extensively trained in the latest endoscopic surgery techniques.
+In the event these approaches prove ineffective, our doctors are extensively trained in the latest endoscopic surgery techniques.
 Unlike traditional open surgery, minimally invasive endoscopic surgery typically requires no sutures and offers a shorter healing time.

 Taking a break from using the affected hand for a few weeks can give the inflamed median nerve (the one that runs through the carpal tunnel and causes you pain) time to heal.
 You can also take small breaks at work by changing position or stretching your wrists.